 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
 The Company's ability to continue as a going concern is dependent on management's ability to raise the funds required through future debt or equity financings, asset sales or exploration option agreements, off-take or forward sales agreements, the granting of royalties or a combination thereof.
-The Company's liquidity and operating results may be adversely affected by delays in receiving the tax credits receivable from the Quebec government (or securing financing against the tax credit) and if the Company's access to the capital market or other alternative forms of financing is hindered, whether as a result of a downturn in stock market conditions generally or related to matters specific to the Company had cash and cash equivalents of \$2,399,775 to settle current financial liabilities of \$693,043 and its obligation under flow-through share of \$596,109.
+The Company's liquidity and operating results may be adversely affected by delays in receiving the tax credits receivable from the Quebec government (or securing financing against the tax credit) and if the Company's access to the capital market or other alternative forms of financing is hindered, whether as a result of a downturn in stock market conditions generally or related to matters specific to the Company.
+The Company has historically generated cash flow primarily from its financing activities.
+As at May 31, 2015, the Company had cash and cash equivalents of \$454,671 to settle current financial liabilities of \$427,757.
 All of the Company's financial liabilities have contractual maturities of less than 90 days and are subject to normal trade terms with the exception of obligations under finance leases and institutional contract services.
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as maintenance of liquidity (note 1).